MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 With that of special interest is diversity of genders.
 New Zealand like South Africa has the same challenges of historically being a male dominated industry.
 There is a lot of focus on trying to make the work environment more attractive to women and encouraging women to go into software development.

+## Challenges in the Software Industry

+The challenges in Auckland on creating software are in many ways the same challenges we face in Johannesburg.

+* There is the microservices craze - it seems like micro services has replaced all the software industries problems with new problems
+* Strong focus on test automation - in my team we are in a big drive to get to a continous delivery model.
+We have some great code, but we also have some really bad code that we have to still work with.
+* Agile is at different levels of implementation, I speak to some organizations that are doing amazing things, and some that just don't get it

 -------------------------------------------------------------------------------------------------------------------------------------------------

 # Looking for Work

 Right now there seems to be a growing demand for software developers and so getting work seems to be relatively easy.

 Historically, most companies don't make job offers without having met you first.
-For instance there is a Facebook channel for South African's wanting to move to New Zealand and a common theme for general work is that you had to have your CV in a certain format etc. Personally I didn't have that as a challenge, however I knew the people where I applied and that could have played a role.
+For instance there is a Facebook channel for South African's wanting to move to New Zealand and a common theme for general work is that you had to have your CV in a certain format etc.

+Personally I didn't have that as a challenge, however I knew the people where I applied and that could have played a role.

 My brother-in-law who is an accountant had a very different experience.
 He applied for work from South Africa and got very little interest.
 He then came over for 4 weeks to look for work and had a very different experience.
 Several of the companies that had turned him down initially when he applied from South Africa re-interviewed him and he eventually took a position at a company that had originally turned him down.

 That said, more and more companies are looking and interviewing software professionals remotely and trying to make it even more attractive to re-locate.

+## Covering Relocation Costs

-For instance, at MYOB we have recently invested in our re-location program, when I applied for work 8 months ago, I covered the lion's share of the costs to re-locate including paying for a container to ship our stuff, paying for an agent to do the paper work and paying for flights to get over there.
+When I applied for work 8 months ago, I covered the lion's share of the costs to re-locate including paying for a container to ship our stuff, paying for an agent to do the paper work and paying for flights to get over there.
 In total it probably cost me about in the region of R150K

+At MYOB, because we are trying to attract top talent world wide we have just adjusted a policy for people relocating so that before they leave they get

+* Direct economy flights, taxis and transfers for you and any immediate family that are relocating with you
+* Costs of any Visas or Work Permits
+* Travel Insurance for medical and emergency situations
+* A Hotel stay for the night before you leave

+And then when you arrive in New Zealand or Australia you get

+* Reasonable accommodation in a hotel or serviced apartment for 4-8 weeks
+* Car hire for up to 8 weeks
+* Reasonable costs associated with shipping personal effects
+* 5 days Paid Relocation Leave
+* Reasonable costs relating to the relocation of pets which is actually quite a big deal, I don't have pets, I've heard of people who did take their pets over and it is expensive

-Now, MYOB has upped what they offer to cover flights for your family to re-locate, etc. and I believe many other companies are looking at similar options.
+I'm aware of other companies who are looking at similar options.

+## Salary expectations

+In terms of salary expectations - while it really depends on what you bring to the table, a senior developer will earn in Auckland around the $100K mark.
+In Australia, you would get 9.5% superannuation on top of that.
+In New Zealand, you have to have residency before you get matching contribution to your pension.

 # Interview Process

 So, what was my interview process like?
 Well - keeping in mind that different organizations have different interviewing processes, I applied at two companies.
 Both interview processes were very similar.
-Let me talk you through how it went with MYOB.
+Let me talk you through how it went with MYOB, and it was much the same at the other companies I applied at

 First thing I did was make contact with someone who already worked at MYOB.
 I had known Martin Cronje through the local community and he was already working at MYOB so I sent him an email with a copy of my CV.
 He put me in touch with a digital talent advisor who phoned me for a chat and went through some of the info on my CV.